apalania/consMoment/README.md

 *Authors*: Ashok Palaniappan and Eric Jakobsson

 *License*: This code is licensed under the GPL version 3.0.
-Please see the file LICENSE.txt for details.
+Please see the file LICENSE for details.

 *Repository*: https://github.com/apalania/consMoment